chocolates/ETH-Algorithm-Lab/notes.md

 * _Evolution(week 2)_
 * _Odd Route(week 10)_: what are the nodes (abstract states)?
   * For each node, there are (even_num_edges, odd_num_edges) × (even_weight, odd_weight) __four different states__, so __split each original vertex to four vertices__.
 And use Dijkstra shortest path find shortest path between the new source and target.
 It may also considered in DP approach.
+* _Domino Snake(week 12)_:
+  * Chessboard —> two states
+  * connected or not
+  * "whether such path exist or not" <==> "whether the entrance and exit are in different states of chessboard && whether entrance and exit are connected"